nmidzic20/Mixscape/README.md

 with your friends?
 Imagine having a fun, easy-to-use app on your phone that helps you mix up tasty drinks on a student budget.
-Your task is to create a Cocktail receipe book app.
+Your task is to create a Cocktail recipe book app.
 Let's shake things up together!

 ## General requierements